simonreise/remote-sensing-processor/docs/api/segmentation.rst

 You can fine-tune pre-trained model by defining `weights`.
 For models from Transformers you can get available weights from [Huggingface Hub](https://huggingface.co/models?pipeline_tag=image-segmentation&sort=downloads), for Torchvision models you just set `weights = True`.

+`rsp.segmentation.train` also saves CSV and Tensorboard logs in directory where checkpoint file is saved.

 [^1]: These models can freeze forever on one of first steps.
 It happens due to some confusion matrix-based metrics related error.
 Try to restart training with `less_metrics = True`.

 [^2]: These models showed very poor performance on tests.
 They only converged slowly with `lr=1e-5`, but much more slow than other models.
 I do not recommend using them.